Renaud Van Ruymbeke

 Renaud van Ruymbeke (10 August 1952 – 10 May 2024) was a French investigative magistrate, well known for specialising in political and financial corruption cases.
-He investigated the French-Taiwan Frigates Affair, which was related to the Clearstream, and the Urba Affair.
-Van Ruymbeke died from cancer on 10 May 2024 in Mordelles near Rennes at the age of 71.
+He investigated the French-Taiwan Frigates Affair, which was related to the Clearstream case, and the Urba Affair.
+Van Ruymbeke died of cancer on 10 May 2024 in Mordelles near Rennes at the age of 71.